gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    full handshake or a resumption handshake and resumption can be done while the original connection is still open.
 In DTLS 1.2 the handshake MUST be a full handshake.
-On handshake completion switch to the security context of the new DTLS connection and then ensure delivery of all the SCTP chunks using the old DTLS connections security context.
+On handshake completion switch to the security context of the new DTLS connection for protection of user message and then ensure delivery of all the SCTP chunks using the old DTLS connections security context.
 When that has been achieved close the old DTLS connection and discard the related security context.

    As specified in {{Mapping-DTLS}} the usage of DTLS connection ID is required to ensure that the receiver can correctly identify the